Health and Safety Policy

 IASP is focused on ensuring a safe and productive World Congress on Pain.

 IASP is currently monitoring the status of COVID-19 and how it may impact our event.
 While IASP is currently anticipating a regular in person event, if conditions change and warrant a reduced in-person event, or fully online event, or if restrictions may be safely revised prior to World Congress, we will inform the IASP community as soon as possible.
+Regardless of changes, IASP strongly encourages all attendees to remain masked during congress for the safety of all those present.

 Each Congress venue and event will have specific requirements in order to safely protect guests and staff.
 Please review event specific guidelines and protocols provided by event host.
 Such guidelines and protocols are subject to change and attendees should review requirements before attending any venue or event.